 McAlister has published Rara, numerous articles and book chapters and produced three compilations of Afro-Haitian religious music: Rhythms of Rapture (Smithsonian Folkways, 1995), Angels in the Mirror, and the CD Rara that accompanies her first book.

 In her efforts to make Afro-Caribbean religions and music better understood by the American public, McAlister has written for Newsweek and CNN, been interviewed by Terri Gross on “Fresh Air,” was profiled in the New York Times, and consulted for projects such as “Africans in America” for PBS, the Learning Channel, and for Afropop Worldwide on Public Radio International.
 She has also served as an expert witness in legal cases concerning Afro-Caribbean religions.

 McAlister’s recent articles are on religion after the Haiti earthquake, on telethons in the U.S. after the quake, on the recent interest in zombies in American pop culture, and on the thought and interactions between American and Caribbean evangelicals who perform “spiritual warfare” in and for the nations of Haiti and the United States.
-(Click on Publications link for pdfs for most of her articles) For the academic year 2013-2014, she has been awarded a grant from the John Templeton Foundation/Social Science Research Council, she has been awarded a grant to study what McAlister terms “aggressive forms of prayer.”
+With a grant from the John Templeton Foundation/Social Science Research Council, she has been awarded a grant to study what she terms “aggressive forms of prayer.”